vonderwoman/Machine-Learning-/README.md

  Present your solution.

- Launch, monitor, and maintain your system
+ Launch/deploy, monitor, and maintain your system